 Please note the documents outlined below must be uploaded to PAC by 26th February 2021.
 PAC will not accept any documents sent by email or by post.

 Certified Copies of Transcripts

 Applicants should secure a school placement prior to application.
-In exceptional circumstances where an applicant has not secured a placement by the time of application, the date of submission has been extended to 15th July 2020.
-If an applicant has not secured a placement by 15th July 2020 their offer will be withdrawn.
+In exceptional circumstances where an applicant has not secured a placement by the time of application, the School Placement Form must be submitted by 4th June 2021.
+If an applicant has not secured a placement by 4th June 2021 their offer will be withdrawn.
 Only students with a secured placement can register with DCU for the programme.